Jeff King (baseball): Career

 King graduated from Rampart High School in Colorado Springs in 1983.
 He was drafted first overall by Pittsburgh in the 1986 June Amateur Draft, after playing college ball at the University of Arkansas.
-He played his 1987–88 seasons with the Eastern Leagues Harrisburg Senators before being promoted to Pittsburgh.
+He played his 1987–88 seasons with the Eastern League's Harrisburg Senators before being promoted to Pittsburgh.

 King was a key part of the Pirates Division Championship teams of 1990, 1991, and 1992, batting 6th right after Barry Bonds, Andy Van Slyke and Bobby Bonilla.
 He was plagued by back injuries which forced Bonilla to play third base during the 1990 NLCS.